ericzrinsky/discogs/case_study.md

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i35.png "Data Type")

-Now that the data in place and the columns are appropriately defined, it's time to experiment with the database.
+Now that the data is in place and the columns are appropriately defined, it's time to experiment with the database.
 To do that, launch the "SQL Editor" in **SQLiteStudio**.
 Click **Tools** —> **Open SQL Editor** in the navbar.

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i36.png "Open SQL Editor")